 This type of joint issue is associated with ama (digestive toxins) in the joints and is characterized by a heavy, stiff feeling.
 At its core is weak digestion, due to either improper diet and lifestyle or seasonal imbalance.
 Sometimes weak digestion can be triggered by a bout of cold, humid weather.
 If nothing is done to dissolve the ama at this preliminary stage, it stays in the joints for a long time.
 Eventually this ama gets converted to amavisha, an even more toxic form of ama that is more irritating and reactive in nature.

 Amavisha causes the joint to become swollen and uncomfortable.
 In this kind of environment, ama also mixes with the natural lubricating fluids in the joint governed by Shleshaka Kapha, forming an extremely sticky, toxic substance known as Shleshma.
 Shleshma restricts mobility and disturbs the circulation in the joint.
-If the ama, amavisha and Shleshma stay unattended in the joints for a long time, eventually the structure of the joints and the bone itself is compromised.
-This stage sometimes is irreversible.
+If the ama, amavisha and Shleshma stay unattended in the joints for a

 Food And Lifestyle Habits To Reduce Ama